40843245/CSharp/built-in package/System.Reflection/MethodInfo/tutorial guide/CH5 -- generic method.md

 + get the method definition from a generic method

++ get the type of arguments of a generic method or the type parameters of a generic method definition

 ## CH5.1 -- make a method into a generic method
 ### `MakeGenericMethod` instance method
 Given current (non-generic) method info (whose method is defined with generic) and `Type`,